DarrelA/mern-starter/README.md

 ## Issues

-- Need to manually refresh the page when logging in via Google to load data.
-- Encounter proxy issue after uploading avatar image to S3 and hitting refresh button.
+- <b><u>Feel free to try and test and report any bug found</u></b>

 ## Features

 - Authentication with refresh token stored in db
+- LocalStorage for non-sensitive data not limited to mongoDB \_id
+- Change name, email or password for account registered with name, email & password
 - Upload avatar image to Amazon S3
-- LocalStorage for non-sensitive data including \_id
-- Change name, email or password for account registered with email
 - Google OAuth

 ## Future